survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 # Dynamic Loading

 Even though you can get far with webpack's code splitting features covered in the *Code Splitting* chapter, there's more to it.
-Webpack provides more dynamic ways to deal with code through a feature known as `require.context`.
+Webpack provides more dynamic ways to deal with code through `require.context`.

 ## Dynamic Loading with `require.context`